phobos/phobos_db_checkpoint/README.md

 ##### Failure details

-PhobosDBCheckpoint does not know the internals of your payload, so it is necessary to yield control for setting certain fields to the application.
+Since PhobosDBCheckpoint does not know about the internals of your payload, for setting certain fields it is necessary to yield control back to the application.
-In case you need to customize failures there are a number of methods you should implement in your handler:
+In case you need to customize your failures, these are the methods you should implement in your handler:

 ```ruby
 class MyHandler